jgdavey/hammock/README.md

 A partial implementation of [Clojure][] in pure Ruby.

 **Warning**: this software is alpha quality and bugridden.
-Production usage is not recommended.
+At this stage, Hammock is a **proof of concept**, and not meant to be used in production.

+If there is sufficient interest, I will probably want to rewrite most of what is here, using a more disciplined approach.

 Why?
 ----